 Have you ever wanted to sit down, pour a glass of wine, and just create?
 If the Maker Movement has taught us anything, it’s that you’re not alone.
 Luckily, many businesses have carved out a place to call home in this niche.
-In fact, some restaurants and bars have implemented a new menu which can help you get creative while you enjoy a beer or cup of coffee.
+In fact, some restaurants and bars have implemented a new menu which can help you get creative while you enjoy a beer or a cup of coffee.
 Oh and don’t worry, it’s not actually BYOH (bring your own hammer).

 The recipe is the same: sit down, order a drink, and start a craft.
 Ranging from small plant pots and concrete coasters to nail and string art to longer projects of wrapped bracelets and succulent terrarium gardens, the options are endless and the only skill you need is the desire to learn.
 These craft opportunities tend to run anywhere from $20 up to $50, depending on how much time it will take and supplies you’ll need to make it.
 Oh and as a bonus?
 That first drink is also usually included.